Writing Guests, Pros, and Panelists

 John (JA) Pitts is an award winning author of both novels and short fiction.
 Selected as one of the nicest people in the business at two different conventions.
 Dreams of being a full time writer if for no other reason than chucking his alarm clock into the bin.

 - Joyce Reynolds-Ward

 Joyce Reynolds-Ward is a speculative fiction writer who splits her time between Enterprise and Portland, Oregon.
 Her short stories have appeared in Children of a Different Sky, Steam.
 And Dragons, Tales from an Alien Campfire, River, How Beer Saved the World 1, Fantasy Scroll Magazine, and Trust and Treachery among others.
 Her books include Netwalk: Expanded Edition, Netwalker Uprising, Life in the Shadows: Diana and Will, Alien Savvy, Seeking Shelter at the End of the World, Netwalking Space, and Challenges of Honor.
 Besides writing, Joyce enjoys reading, quilting, horses, skiing, and other outdoor activities.

 - D.L Solum

 D.L.
-Solum is an author currently living in Seattle, but will always be from Butte, Montana.
+Solum is an author currently living in Seattle but will always be from Butte, Montana.
 A collector of odd friends and odder hobbies, including - medieval combat, fishing, hunting and computer games.
-Current leader of the South Seattle Fiction Writers.
-His latest obsession of writing Urban Fantasy is only made possible via the tough encouragement and impatient tolerance of Kate.
+This latest obsession of writing Urban Fantasy is only made possible via the tough encouragement and impatient tolerance of Kate.

 - Patrick Swenson